 Offers of places are made at the discretion of the Principal.
-The Principal's discretion is guided by the following selection criteria:
+The Principal's discretion, among other things, is guided by the following selection criteria:

-- the Children's Court, Youth Parole Board or a Bail Justice, as part of the Order or Undertaking that has an included a condition that 'attending educational programs is a recommended option for consideration/investigation' for the young person (male aged 15 17). - a judge of the Children's Court has mentioned school attendance in their reasons for sentence - a Youth Justice or Parole Worker has directed a young person to attend school - a Youth Justice or Parole Worker has referred the young person to the ILC.
+- the Children's Court, Youth Parole Board or a Bail Justice, as part of the Order or Undertaking that has an included condition that 'attending educational programs is a recommended option for consideration/investigation' for the young person - a judge of the Children's Court has mentioned school attendance in their reasons for sentence - a Youth Justice or Parole Worker has referred the young person to the ILC.